Katy Sprague not warned of threat to kill hours before her murder

 It questioned whether Jackson, who according to the report had paranoid schizophrenia, would have been better in accommodation with a "more detailed care and support plan".

-An inquiry by Cambridgeshire and Peterborough NHS Foundation Trust previously found Ms Sprague was "not effectively safeguarded".
+An inquiry by Cambridgeshire and Peterborough NHS Foundation Trust (CPFT) previously found Ms Sprague was "not effectively safeguarded".

 A Cambridgeshire County Council review found the authority had "failed to meet all [Jackson's] needs to which the Care Act applied" and therefore had failed its statutory duty.